lrytz/efftp/notes/session.md

 ## Features

+- default argument effects need to be annotated on the parameter type. otherwise default getters have top effect. not too intuitive.

+- check if inference is ok / correct for:
+  - try-catch (should be ok with patterns)
+  - returns
+  - for comprehensions
+  - throws
+  - xs: _*  method arguments (a Typed tree)
+  - while loops
+  - xml expressions (at least don't crash on them), xml patterns
+  - effects of annotation expressions should not be included in the effect of a tree (are they?)

 - need to have more details **where** an effect mismatch comes from
   - apply expression: if it comes from qual, arg, latent, relative, ...
   - constructor effects: if it comes from super constructor call? problem was with case companion constructor, generated code, constructor effect inferred impure because AbstractFunction parent. effect when selecting the object...

-- refine the inference of a tree's effect:
-  - effects of annotation expressions should not be included in the effect of a tree (are they?)

 - @infer annotation to allow inferring effects on demand (both for return types and constructors)